Pwd9000-ML/blog-devto/posts/2023/DevOps-Terraform-Functions/DevOps-Terraform-Functions.md

 ## Bonus example

-If you are used to provisioning resources in the cloud on **Azure** you'll know that each resource has a resource ID.
+If you are familiar with provisioning resources in the cloud on **Azure** you'll know that each resource has a resource ID.
 Here is a fun little function that I have used in the past to get the last element of any resource ID (usually the name of the resource), without fail:

 ```hcl